 The SNUG Street Outreach program started as an outreach initiative in New York State in 2009, and several project sites were established across the state.
 Over time, New York State developed its own evidence-based outreach SNUG program model.
-The DCJS SNUG model includes critical program elements such as a dedicated statewide Program Director and dedicated Training Director, who partner in overseeing all 14 sites and ensuring consistency in staff training and operating procedures, and in maintaining effective cooperative relationships with police officials in the jurisdictions they serve.
+The DCJS SNUG model includes critical program elements such as a dedicated statewide Program Director and dedicated Training Director, who partner in overseeing all 14 sites and ensuring consistency in staff training and operating procedures, and in maintaining effective cooperative relationships with local law enforcement agencies in the jurisdictions they serve.
 In each of the 14 municipalities they serve, SNUG programs target specific blocks or neighborhoods with high volumes of shootings and violence, known as "hot spots" or "target areas."

-The SNUG program employs street outreach workers who live in the communities where they work, many of whom had previously been engaged in low-level violence and served terms of incarceration.
-They are viewed as "credible messengers" because they have had similar experiences as the young people they aim to help: predominantly, young men who are 14 to 25 years old and at high-risk for involvement with guns and violence.
+The SNUG program employs street outreach workers who live in the communities where they work, many of whom had previously criminal justice system involved and may have served terms of incarceration.
+They are viewed as "credible messengers" because they have similar life experiences as the young people they aim to help predominantly, young men who are between 14 and 25 years old and are at risk of involvement with guns and violence.
 By employing individuals who otherwise may have difficulty finding employment, SNUG is a model for effective re-entry practices and is one of the state's largest and strongest re-entry programs.

 Street Outreach Workers respond to shootings to prevent retaliation and to assist family members of those who have been injured or killed.
 They engage the community, religious organizations and clergy, and local businesses through rallies and special events.
 Outreach Workers also meet with high-risk youth involved with the program to set goals with an emphasis on providing educational and job opportunities.
-Additional services include drug and alcohol treatment, education and college preparations, resume building, job training readiness and referrals, anger management courses and other resources to promote positive life skills.
+Additional services include drug and alcohol treatment, education and college preparation, resume building, job training readiness and referrals, anger management courses, and other resources to promote positive life skills.